Part IV Entry 63 of 84

 Twenty minutes of genuine practice is more useful than two hours of distracted intention.
 Start with ten minutes and do it consistently before extending the duration.
 The duration is not the variable that matters most.
 Consistency is.

 The mind you carry through your life is the primary instrument through which you experience and engage with everything.
 It is worth spending time maintaining it.
 Not because this is spiritual, or because it signals a certain kind of sophistication, or because it has become culturally endorsed.
-Because it works.
+Because repeated attention can be trained.

 Sit down.
 Attend to the breath.
 Return when you drift.
 Repeat.